jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/NewChallenge/task.md

 distinguish the enemy objects from other kind of objects (player and consumable) by returning the `GameObjectKind::ENEMY` value.

-We have also already implemented for you the movement behavior of the `EnemyObject`.
+We already partly implemented for you the movement behavior of the `EnemyObject`.
 To do so, we have added two new fields to the objects of this class:
 - `velocity` field is vector storing the direction and speed of the current velocity of the object;
 - `updateTimer` field stores the time elapsed since the last update of the object's velocity.